Road & Travel Magazine

 World Travel Directory

-So what does one need in her emergency winter car kit?
-According to Jim Rink, my trusty source at AAA, these are the items every motorist should have stashed in his or her car:
+According to Jim Rink, a trusty source at AAA, these are the items every motorist should have stashed in his or her car:

 • flashlight